-3. Select Shared Content on the left and click on ShareTube folder then click on ConnectTube.
+3. Select Shared Content on the left and click on ConnectTube on the right.

 It will open up a new pod where you can search for YouTube videos.
 You can enter videos' URL directly into Search YouTube field or search by keywords.
 The list of videos will appear on the right hand side.

 IMPORTANT: use the Pod's playing controls instead of YouTube's!
 Additionally, the video you are looking for has to be PUBLIC.
 UNLISTED or PRIVATE videos will not be found by the plugin as they are not indexed by search engines.-> back to top